Nash Flows over Time with Spillback and Kinematic Waves: Abstract

 \section{Abstract}

 Modeling traffic in road networks is a widely studied but challenging problem, especially under the assumption that drivers act selfishly.
-A common approach used in simulation software is the \emph{deterministic queuing model}, for which the structure of dynamic equilibria has been studied extensively in the last couple of years.
-The basic idea is to model traffic by a continuous flow that travels over time from a source to a sink through a network, in which the arcs are endowed with transit times and capacities.
-Whenever the flow rate exceeds the capacity a queue builds up and the infinitesimally small flow particles wait in line in front of the bottleneck.
-Since the queues have no physical dimension, it was not possible, until now, to represent spillback in this model.
-This was a big drawback, since spillback can be regularly observed in real traffic situations and has a huge impact on travel times in highly congested regions.
-We extend the deterministic queuing model by introducing a storage capacity that bounds the total amount of flow on each arc.
-If an arc gets full, the inflow capacity is reduced to the current outflow rate, which can cause queues on previous arcs and blockages of intersections, i.e., spillback.
-We carry over the main results of the original model to our generalization and characterize dynamic equilibria, called \emph{Nash flows over time}, by sequences of particular static flows, we call \emph{spillback thin flows}.
+A common approach is the \emph{deterministic queuing model}, for which the structure of dynamic equilibria has been studied extensively in the last couple of years.
+The basic idea is to model traffic by a continuous flow that travels over time through a network, in which the arcs are endowed with transit times and capacities.
+Whenever the flow rate exceeds the capacity the flow particles build up a queue.
+So far it was not possible to represent spillback or kinematic waves in this model.
+By introducing a storage capacity arcs can become full, and thus, might block preceding arcs, i.e., spillback occurs.
+Furthermore, we model kinematic waves by upstream moving flows over time representing the gaps between vehicles.
+We carry over the main results of the original model to our generalization, i.e., we characterize \emph{Nash flows over time} by sequences of particular static flows, so-called \emph{spillback thin flows}.
 Furthermore, we give a constructive proof for the existence of dynamic equilibria, which suggests an algorithm for their computation.
-This solves an open problem stated by Koch and Skutella in 2010~\cite{koch2010nash}.
+This solves an open problem stated by~\cite{koch2010nash}. \keywords{flows over time \and dynamic equilibrium \and deterministic queuing model \and traffic \and spillback \and kinematic waves}